|

 sending Leeds in at the break with a 3-1 lead and in control of

+the contest.
 The goals had bolstered the home men's brittle confidence and

 they continued in the same vein after the break, outclassing their